 Speaking My Mind: Would you pay more for locally grown produce?

-Roberta Browning — I gladly pay more for locally grown food.
+Sally Sullivan — Yes, I would and do pay more for locally grown foods.

 Gail J. Kennedy — I know of several home grown produce stands in my area, and I gladly pay the only slightly higher price for the difference in the flavor of freshly grown tomatoes cukes, zucchini, corn, etc. I have a wonderful herb garden of my own as well, and there’s nothing better with homegrown fruits and vegetables.
 Time’s running out…we’re almost into fall!

 James Arcadi — I would and do pay a few bucks extra for local food.
 Being a part of a CSA this summer has been wonderful!
 Green beans and tomatoes grown only a few miles from my house taste fantastic.
 Plus, it has opened my palate to a wider array of vegetables.
 Who knew kale was so good?

 Lisa Leach — Yes, I would be pleased to spend more on locally grown products.
 We have several farmer’s markets and orchards in the area.
 You can’t beat the taste or the provenance.
 Somehow knowing where fruits and vegetables were grown and meeting the people growing them makes the food all the more special.